 Engineering Degrees at GCU

-Grand Canyon University (GCU) graduates over 27,000 students a year,1 many from in-demand degree programs such as nursing and healthcare, technology and engineering.
+Grand Canyon University (GCU) has graduated over 255,500 students as of Jan.
+3, 2023, many from degree programs such as nursing and healthcare, technology and engineering.1

-GCU's engineering and engineering technology degrees help you prepare for an exciting career in an in-demand field.
-Our programs incorporate our Christian worldview as part of the curriculum, helping our graduates to grow in servant leadership and Christian ethics.
-GCU engineering majors are passionate about helping others through their work and making a difference by designing and building products that help improve quality of life.
+GCU’s engineering and engineering technology degrees can help you prepare for a career in a field you may find exciting.
+GCU engineering majors are passionate about helping others through their work and making a difference by designing and building products that can help improve quality of life.

 What exactly is engineering?
 It is the application of math and science to design and build machines, structures, tools, products, devices and more, often to help solve problems and offer solutions.
 We invite you to explore our engineering degrees to see which area is right for you.